Parth-429/GameOfCricket/README.md

 `        `batting Order

 Validations performed :
-   1. teams should be created first before creaing match
+1.
       1. team size should match to list of players
       1. all players in teams only created if persons are exist
       1. minimum 2 bowlers should be in your team
       1. order no for all bowlers should unique and positive
       1. team size for both teams should be same
       1. players should be unique in both teams
+      1. teams should be created first before creaing match

 4. Now we are ready to start match